-- 3.1 Reporting on the progress of the Deficit Management Plan to this committee and to School Forum is a critical governance requirement as part of the DSG grant conditions for individual local authorities that have an overall deficit on their DSG account. - 3.2 The 2022/23 grant conditions require any local authorities with an overall deficit on its DSG account at the end of the financial year, to meet the following requirements: - a) Provide information as and when requested by the department about its plans for managing its DSG account in the 2022 to 2023 financial year. - b) Provide information as and when requested by the department about pressures and potential savings on its high needs budget. - c) Meet with officials of the department as and when they request to discuss the authority's plans and financial situation. - d) Keep the Schools Forum regularly updated about the authority's DSG account and plans for managing it, including high needs pressures and potential savings. - 3.3 In addition to the above the Council is required to meet with the DfE Safety Valve team to discuss how the Council has demonstrated its compliance with the funding regulations and to address any concerns. - 3.4 The Secretary of State (SoS) reserves the right to impose more specific conditions of grant on individual local authorities that have an overall deficit on their DSG account, where SoS believes that they are not taking sufficient action to address the situation.
+- 3.1 Reporting on the progress of the Deficit Management Plan to this committee and to School Forum is a critical governance requirement as part of the DSG grant conditions for individual local authorities that have an overall deficit on their DSG account. - 3.2 The 2023/24 grant conditions require any local authorities with an overall deficit on its DSG account at the end of the financial year to meet the following requirements: - a) Provide information as and when requested by the department about its plans for managing its DSG account in the 2023 to 2024 financial year. - b) Provide information as and when requested by the department about pressures and potential savings on its high-needs budget. - c) Meet with officials from the department as and when they request to discuss the authority's plans and financial situation. - d) Keep the Schools Forum regularly updated about the authority's DSG account and plans for managing it, including high needs pressures. - 3.3 In addition to the above, the Council is required to submit quarterly performance returns and thereafter meet with the DfE Safety Valve team to discuss the report as well as how the Council has demonstrated its compliance with the funding regulations and to address any risks or concerns. - 3.4 The Secretary of State (SoS) reserves the right to impose more specific conditions of grant on individual local authorities that have an overall deficit on their DSG account, where the SoS believes that they need to take more action to address the situation.